jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="edit-list-non-editable" %}

+## <a name="reordering"></a>Reorder an already-gathered list

+If you have a [`DAList`] and you want to allow the user to change the order of items in the list, you can set `allow reordering` to `True`:

+{% include side-by-side.html demo="table-reorder" %}

+The changes to the order of elements will be saved when the user presses Continue.

 # <a name="for loop"></a>For loop

 In computer programming, a "for loop" allows you to do something